 Work Schedules: The PAO is open Monday through Friday from 9:00 a.m. to 5:30 p.m.

 Fall/Spring - Interns are requested to work a minimum of 15 hours per week in the fall and spring semesters.
-Applications for spring 2017 will be accepted until October 14, 2016.
-Applications for fall 2017 are due June 2, 2017.
+Applications for Fall 2017 are due by June 2, 2017.
+Applications for Sping 2018 are due by October 13, 2017.

 Academic Credit: Internships are only offered to students currently enrolled in an academic institution in the United States.
 Information on academic credit should be obtained from the intern’s educational institution.
 Students are permitted to receive funding and grants through their schools if available.